 Table of Contents

-Most of the norepinephrine secretion into the blood is from sympathetic neuronal innervation to the blood vessels.
+Most of the norepinephrine secretion into the blood is from sympathetic neuronal innervation of blood vessels.
 The secretion of epinephrine and norepinephrine is responsible for many physiological actions that help the body adapt to stress.

-Catecholamines increase blood glucose level through activation of lipolysis and gluconeogenesis.
-They increase blood pressure, the heart rate and cardiac contractility.
-Catecholamine secreting tumors can be sporadic or familial associated with other disorders e.g. multiple endocrine neoplasia syndrome II (MEN II), Von Hippel Lindau syndrome and neurofibromatosis type I (NF I).
+Catecholamines increase blood glucose levels through the activation of lipolysis and gluconeogenesis.
+They increase blood pressure, heart rate, and cardiac contractility.
+Catecholamine-secreting tumors can be sporadic or familial and are associated with other disorders such as multiple endocrine neoplasia syndrome II (MEN II), Von Hippel Lindau syndrome, and neurofibromatosis type I (NF I).

-About 10% of the catecholamine secreting tumors are multiple neoplasms, 10 % are bilateral and 10 % arise from extra-adrenal sites while 90% from the adrenal medulla.
-10% are benign and 90% are malignant with local and distant spread to other organs.
+About 10% of catecholamine-secreting tumors arise from extra-adrenal sites, while 90% are from the adrenal medulla.
+Likewise, 10% are benign while 90% are malignant with local and distant spread to other organs.

-Average diameter is about 6 cm specially for sporadic tumors.
-Malignant tumors are usually large in size with capsule invasion and/or distant metastasis.
-Coexistence of parathyroid tumors and medullary thyroid carcinoma is part of MEN II syndrome.
-Paragangliomas can also arise on both sides of the aorta, carotid artery and along nerve pathways.
+The average diameter of sporadic tumors is about 6 cm.
+Malignant tumors are usually large in size with capsular invasion and/or distant metastasis.
+The coexistence of parathyroid tumors and medullary thyroid carcinoma is part of the MEN II syndrome.
+Paragangliomas can arise on both sides of the aorta, carotid artery, and along nerve pathways.

 Clinical Picture of Pheochromocytoma

-Patients with familial disease will have varying presentations according to other comorbidities.
-Less than 50% of patients will complain of hypertension or tachycardia which are the most common complaints.
-Measurement of circulating catecholamines will be within normal range.
-The release of catecholamine usually follows abdominal compression, anesthesia, postural changes or emotional stress.
+Patients with familial pheochromocytoma exhibit varying presentations according to other comorbidities.
+Fewer than 50% of patients complain of hypertension or tachycardia, which are most common.
+The levels of circulating catecholamines appear in the normal range.
+Catecholamines are usually released after abdominal compression, anesthesia, postural changes, or emotional stress.

-Episodic release of catecholamines into the circulation leads to paroxysmal attacks of headache, palpitation, sweating, postural hypotension, cold skin, angina, nausea, vomiting, dyspnea and vision abnormalities.
-Some patients present with secondary or resistant hypertension, impaired glucose tolerance, tremors, cardiomyopathy or panic like attacks.
+Episodic release of catecholamines into the circulation leads to paroxysmal presentations of headache, palpitation, sweating, postural hypotension, cold skin, angina, nausea, vomiting, dyspnea, and vision abnormalities.
+Some patients present with secondary or resistant hypertension, impaired glucose tolerance, tremors, cardiomyopathy, and panic attacks.

 Diagnosis of Pheochromocytoma

-The diagnosis of hormone secreting tumors depends on both hormonal measurement and imaging studies.
-Measurement of 24 hour urinary metanephrines and catecholamines is the initial test of choice.
-Metanephrines are the breakdown products of catecholamines which are excreted in urine.
+The diagnosis of hormone-secreting tumors depends on both the measurement of hormone levels and imaging studies.
+Determination of 24-hour urinary metanephrine and catecholamine levels is the primary test of choice.
+Metanephrines are breakdown products of catecholamines that are excreted in the urine.

-Epinephrine and nor-epinephrine are metabolized into free and sulphate conjugated metanephrines.
-Metanephrines levels in the normal blood are extremely low.
+Epinephrine and norepinephrine are metabolized into free and sulfate-conjugated metanephrines.
+Normally, metanephrine levels in the blood are extremely low.

-Elevated levels of catecholamines and metanephrines is highly suggestive of pheochromocytoma with sensitivity that is close to 100%.
-The next step is measurement of plasma fractionated metanephrines and plasma catecholamines.
+Elevated levels of catecholamines and metanephrines are highly suggestive of pheochromocytoma and the biochemical tests used have a diagnostic sensitivity close to 100%.
+The next step is the measurement of plasma-fractionated metanephrines and plasma catecholamines.

-Presence of adrenal mass is not conclusive for the diagnosis of pheochromocytoma.
-The diagnosis should be confirmed with elevated catecholamine levels.
-Incidentaloma are non-functioning tumors that are discovered accidentally on imaging studies or clinical exam without causing symptoms.
+The presence of an adrenal mass alone is not conclusive for the diagnosis of pheochromocytoma.
+The diagnosis should be confirmed in conjunction with elevated catecholamine levels.
+Incidentalomas are non-functioning tumors that are discovered accidentally during imaging studies or clinical examinations.
+They usually do not cause symptoms.

-CT & MRI are sensitive and specific imaging studies for adrenal tumors specially sporadic pheochromocytoma which is usually more than 3 cm in diameter.
+CT and MRI are sensitive and specific imaging techniques to study adrenal tumors, especially sporadic pheochromocytomas, which are > 3 cm in diameter.

-Iodine metaiodobenzylguanidine scintigraphy (MIBG): radioactive iodine taken by adrenergic tissues similar to norepinephrine so it is useful with large adrenal mass or suspicious of multiple paraganglionic small tumors.
-Genetic testing should be performed in patients with familiar pheochromocytoma or associated familial syndromes.
+Iodine metaiodobenzylguanidine scintigraphy (MIBG) measures the radioactive iodine uptake by adrenergic tissues and is therefore a useful technique to detect large adrenal masses or to study small tumors arising in the paraganglia.
+Genetic testing should be performed in patients with familial pheochromocytoma or associated familial syndromes.

-Venous sampling is not reliable as catecholamine levels will be higher than normal with false positive results.
-Guided biopsy also should be avoided due to high risk of complications.
+Venous sampling is not reliable since catecholamine levels will be higher than normal and yield false-positive results.
+A guided biopsy should be avoided due to the high risk of complications.

 Staging of Pheochromocytoma

-- Localized tumor: the tumor is localized to one or both adrenal glands and to one side only in case of paraganglioma.
+- Localized: The tumor is localized to one or both adrenal glands, and to one side only in case of paraganglioma

-- Regional tumor: the tumor has spread to the regional lymph nodes and/or regional tissues.
+- Regional: The tumor has spread to the regional lymph nodes and/or regional tissues

-- Metastatic tumor: the tumor has spread to distant organs including liver, lung, brain and bones.
+- Metastatic: The tumor has spread to distant organs including the liver, lung, brain, and bones

 Management of Patients with Pheochromocytoma

-Genetic counseling is the first step to know other risk factors or familiar syndromes associated with the disease.
-Indications for genetic testing include positive family history of familial pheochromocytoma syndrome, diagnosis made before age of 40, bilateral disease or malignant tumor.
-Genetic testing is recommended also for family members of patients with confirmed diagnosis and positive genetic mutations.
+Genetic counseling is the first step to evaluate other risk factors or familial syndromes associated with the disease.
+Indications for genetic testing include a positive family history of familial pheochromocytoma syndrome, diagnosis made before the age of 40 years, bilateral disease, or malignant tumor.
+Genetic testing is recommended for the family members of patients with a confirmed diagnosis and positive genetic mutations.

-Symptomatic treatment is indicated for patients with confirmed diagnosis of pheochromocytoma and complaining of symptoms of hypertension, headache and palpitations.
+Symptomatic treatment is indicated for patients with a confirmed diagnosis of pheochromocytoma who experience hypertension and symptoms such as headaches and palpitations.

-Medications that control the heart rate and blood pressure include beta and alpha blockers respectively.
-Combination of alpha blockers; phenoxybenzamine or doxazocin and beta blockers; propranolol is the best treatment regimen to control blood pressure and heart rate before surgery.
-These medications should be used for 3 weeks before surgery.
-Alpha blockade should proceed beta blockade to prevent unopposed alpha receptors stimulation and severe hypertension.
+Medications that control the heart rate and blood pressure include beta- and alpha-blockers, respectively.
+A combination of alpha-blockers such as phenoxybenzamine or doxazosin and beta-blockers including propranolol is the best treatment regimen to control blood pressure and heart rate before surgery.
+These drugs should be used for three weeks prior to surgery.
+Alpha blockade should precede beta blockade to prevent stimulation of the alpha receptors, which could otherwise result in severe hypertension.

-During surgery, Nitroprusside infusion is used for emergency elevation in the blood pressure.
-Hypotension following bilateral adrenalectomy is managed with norepinephrine infusion and hydrocortisone injection.
-Hydrocortisone is also helpful after bilateral adrenalectomy to avoid adrenal insufficiency.
+Nitroprusside infusion is used in a hypertensive crisis during surgery.
+Hypotension following bilateral adrenalectomy is managed using norepinephrine infusion and hydrocortisone injection.
+Hydrocortisone is used after bilateral adrenalectomy to avoid adrenal insufficiency.

 Surgical adrenalectomy is the definitive treatment of choice.
-The adrenal gland is removed with the local lymph nodes followed by measurement of the catecholamines level to check if there is still elevation of the hormones.
-Lifelong hormonal replacement is indicated in case of bilateral adrenalectomy.
+The adrenal gland is removed with the local lymph nodes, followed by the measurement of catecholamines, in order to determine hormone levels.
+Lifelong hormonal replacement is indicated in the case of bilateral adrenalectomy.

 Surgical treatment according to the stage

-Localized tumor is treated with unilateral total adrenalectomy.
-Regional tumor is removed with other organs that the tumor has spread to including the kidneys, lymph nodes, part of the liver and blood vessels.
-Metastatic tumor is treated with palliative surgery to improve the quality of life.
+Unilateral total adrenalectomy is performed on localized tumors.
+Regional tumors are removed along with the other organs that the tumor has spread, which can include the kidneys, lymph nodes, a part of the liver, and blood vessels.
+Metastatic tumors are treated using palliative surgery to improve the quality of life in patients.

-Other treatment options include tumor ablation, arterial embolization, radiation therapy and chemotherapy.
-Targeted therapy using tyrosine kinase inhibitor, Sunitinib, is used for recurrent and metastatic pheochromocytoma.
-Familial tumor is treated with selective tumor removal from both glands to avoid total bilateral adrenalectomy and lifelong hormonal replacement.
+Other treatment options include tumor ablation, arterial embolization, radiation therapy, and chemotherapy.
+Targeted therapy using the tyrosine kinase inhibitor, sunitinib, is used for recurrent and metastatic pheochromocytomas.
+Familial pheochromocytoma is treated by partial removal of tumors from both glands to avoid total bilateral adrenalectomy and prevent lifelong hormonal replacement.

-Follow up with measurement of catecholamies in the blood and urine, CT scan, MRI and MIBG is necessary to exclude recurrent tumor and determine treatment plans.
+Follow-up includes the measurement of blood- and urine-catecholamine levels.
+A CT scan, MRI, and MIBG are necessary to exclude recurrent tumors and determine treatment plans.